nmattei/cmps3160/syllabus.md

 **A complete version of the assignment can be found at the [Final Tutorial Page](/_projects/FinalTutorial.md).**

 ### Additional Work for Graduate Students
 Graduate students who enroll in this course will be required to produce an additional written project which investigates a dataset from their primary field of study.
 The report will discuss this dataset and propose an analysis using an advanced technique from Data Science to be decided in conjunction with the instructor.

-This will be a 100 point project.
+## Policies Related to Turning in Work

+* All work will be turned in on [Canvas](https://tulane.instructure.com/).
+All work will either be distributed via [Canvas](https://tulane.instructure.com/) or in the case of Labs and examples, via the [CMPS 3160 Github Page]().

+* All work will be due **at class time on the day assigned**.
+This means turning things in during or after class is considered one day late.
+This will be consistant throughout the semester.

-## Late Work Policy
+### Late Work Policy
 All work must be turned in on time unless explicit consent for outstanding circumstances is given beforehand (or in the case of illness, with a documented absence after).
 Any late work will be penalized at **20% of the total assignment value per day up to 5 days late, after which it will not be accepted**.
 The exception to this rule is if work solutions are presented in class (as is the case with labs and quizzes).  **After the work is presented in class, no late work will be accepted.**

 ### Late Tokens